AnandTenneti/SampleProject/README.md

    install dependencies, and configure WebDriver.
 4. **Usage**: Provides instructions on how to write test cases and configure the project for different browsers.
    5. **Running Tests**: Describes how to execute the tests using Maven or an IDE.
       The tests are run using the maven commands

-To run the whole test suite
+      -- run the whole test suite
              mvn clean test

 To run all the tests in a class